ids-s1-21/website/content/troubleshoot/trouble/repos.en.md

 <img src="/images/troubleshoot/invitation-accept.png"/>

-Once you've joined make sure you go back to [github.com/ids-s1-20](https://github.com/ids-s1-20) and you should be able to locate your repo here.
+Once you've joined make sure you go back to [github.com/ids-s1-21](https://github.com/ids-s1-21) and you should be able to locate your repo here.

 {{% notice note %}}
-If you're already a member of the GitHub organization and you confirmed that you've signed in to GitHub, but you still cannot find your repo, send me an email or a message on Teams to let me know.
-Either I've never created a repo for you (small chance, as I do invites and repo creations at the same time) or there is a glitch, and I can help with either of these issues.
-In your message, please include your GitHub username.
-Once we resolve it for the first assignment, I don't anticipate another glitch again in the future.
+If you're already a member of the GitHub organization and you confirmed that you've signed in to GitHub, but you still cannot find your repo, contact the <a id="people">course organisers</a>.
+<br><br>
+Either your repo has not been created or there is a glitch, which can be easily addressed.
+In your message, please include your __GitHub username__.
 {{% /notice %}}

 <!-- To setup the links -->